Position

 - Produces large glossy black berries with a sweet flavour

-- High yielding and reliable crops
+- High-yielding and reliable crops

 - Plant 120cm apart for best results